Diamond Jubilee of Elizabeth II: Italy

 The Embassy in Rome and Consulate in Milan held multiple events to celebrate the Queen's Diamond Jubilee, including UK-Italy in the pages of Corriere della Sera, an exhibition organised by Fondazione Corriere della Sera and the British Council.
 It was held from 7 June to 21 June in Milan.
-A multimedia Symphonic concert was held by the Orchestra Italiana del Cinema with the support of Lazio Regional Council, which was dedicated to British and Italian cinematography.
+A multimedia Symphonic concert was held by the Orchestra Italiana del Cinema with the support of the Regional Council of Lazio, which was dedicated to British and Italian cinematography.
 A documentary series on the royal family, titled 'London Calling', was broadcast by BBC Knowledge.
 Milan also used their Jubilee activity to supplement events highlighting high end British jewellery design.

 Japan

 In Tokyo, the British Embassy hosted a Vivienne Westwood collection launch to commemorate the Queen's Diamond Jubilee.
 The event was attended by 800 guests, where they saw the World Premiere of Vivienne Westwood's 2012-13 spring summer collection fashion show.
 There was a display of 13 British manufactured cars and motorbikes worth £1.3 million.
-In a surprise guest appearance, Tomoyasu Hotei played his signature tune from "Kill Bill".
+In a surprise guest appearance, Tomoyasu Hotei played his signature tune from Kill Bill.
 The garden marquee provided a special Jubilee menu of the finest British food and drink.
 The event was featured on Japan's premier evening and breakfast news shows, reaching an estimated audience of 21.5 million viewers.